MED5600 – Module 6, Medicine

 Presentation of group assignment in Global Health is mandatory.
 Students will be divided into groups and assigned a topic.
 The group must give a presentation on the given topic for the other students.
 A first draft of the power point presentation must be sent to the group's supervisor at least two weeks before the seminar, and a final version approved by the supervisor at least one week prior to the seminar.
 A short description of each student’s contribution to the presentation must be delivered to the supervisor together with the revised presentation.

 All students will have teaching activities at Oslo University Hospital (Ullevål and Rikshospitalet) and Akershus University Hospital (Ahus).
 It is not possible to apply for exemption from this rule.
 If a student fulfills the criteria for the special teaching arrangements he or she can apply for a clinical group that is best suited to individual needs.
 The faculty will try to facilitate the student's needs as far as possible.

 Please observe that the attendance requirements must be fulfilled in order to sit for Module 6 examinations.

 Two examinations are carried out during module 6:

 - An objective structured clinical examination (OSCE) in paediatrics, obstetrics/gynaecology and pathology.

 - 8 stations will assess the three subjects.
 At each station, the candidates are assigned one or more tasks to be solved within 7 minutes.
-Between each station there will be a break of one minute to allow time for transferal.
+Candidates rotate through the 8 stations in order to complete the circuit.